 - can provide us with detailed financial information

 2. How much does it cost?

-For details on cost, please see our auction calculator.
-All costs are on a per auction basis – that is, you only pay when you use the service, not on a contracted basis in months when you do not use MarketInvoice.
+For details on cost, please see our cost calculator.
+All costs are on a per trade basis – that is, you only pay when you use the service, not on a contracted basis in months when you do not use MarketInvoice.
 It is a “pay as you go” service.

-3. What is the assessment procedure for new sellers?
+3. What is the assessment procedure for businesses?
 Would my company have to go through a credit check, assess terms and conditions?

 There is a checking procedure that MarketInvoice carries out prior to any company trading on the platform.
 Not every company is accepted.
 There are significant checks for fraud, other debentures, etc. Additionally, the invoicing must be directly to the large corporate debtor rather than to an intermediary.
 We will be happy to guide you through this process which is relatively quick and painless.